maastrichtlawtech/regtech4ai/_pages/home.md

       Gijs van Dijck<br>
       Professor of Private Law
   - align: center
+    image: johanna.jpg
+    image_circular: true # crops the image to make it circular
+    more_info: >
+      Johanna T. Gunawan<br>
+      Assistant Professor in CS, HCI and Law
+  - align: center
     image: jerry.jpg
     image_circular: true # crops the image to make it circular
     more_info: >
       Jerry Spanakis<br>
-      Assistant Professor in Machine Learning
+      Assistant Professor in NLP and Law
   - align: center
     image: qian.jpg
     image_circular: true # crops the image to make it circular